Jordan-McGhee/d4k-2023/to-do.md

     <!-- - update cards to look better DONE -->
     <!-- - Add EDIT/DELETE FUNCTIONALITY TO QUEUE BASED ON USER's NAME IN LOCALSTORAGE DONE -->
     <!-- - check localStorage username against names in queue and make the card different somehow DONE -->
+    - Add state for if data comes back empty

 - ORDER
     <!-- - make it where form can't be submitted if any inputs are blank DONE